An exposition of the topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem in the fancy language of

 We will always look at (nice) topological spaces and pointed (nice) topological spaces as spectra via the sequence of functors

 that is, given a space $X$, we will denote by the same symbol $X$ its stabilization, i.e., the spectrum $\Sigma^\infty_+X$, and similarly for pointed spaces.
 As a notable exception to this rule, when $X$ is the space $\ast$ consisting of a single point, we will use the classical notation $\SSS$ to denote the spectrum $\Sigma^\infty_+\ast$.
-It should be remarked that stabilization is not an embedding: by stabilising it one looses all the unstable information about a space $X$.
-Nevertheless, as we will only concerned with stable aspects, no confusion should arise in this note, and we'll find it an extremely convenient notation to denote by the same symbol both a space and its stabilization.

-The category of spectra is symmetric monoidal with smash product as the tensor product and the sphere spectrum $\mathbb{S}$ as unit object.
-Following \cite{luriechromatic} we will denote the smash product of spectra with the symbol $\otimes$ rather than with the usual $\wedge$ to stress it is the monoidal product.
-Notice that both $(-)_+\colon \mathsf{Top}\to \mathsf{Top}_*$ and $\Sigma^\infty\colon \mathsf{Top}_*\to \mathsf{Sp}$ are monoidal functors \cite{mmss}.
-Similarly, we will use $\oplus$ instead of $\vee$ to denote the coproduct of spectra.

-Spaces are special objects within spectra with respect to the monoidal structure: if $X$ is a space then we have distinguished morphisms